CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-access.md

 You can access encrypted data stored in SD Connect by following these steps:

-1. Open _Data Gateway_ (you can find the application on your desktop);
+1. Open _Data Gateway_ (you can find the application on your desktop)

-2.Select _SD Connect_;
+2. Select _SD Connect_

-3.Add your CSC credentials (username and password.
-Note: we disabled the copy/paste options for security reasons; thus, you need to type in your password);
+3. Add your CSC credentials (username and password).
+Note: we disabled the copy/paste options for security reasons; thus, you need to type in your password

-4.Click on _Login_ and next click on _Continue_;
+4. Click on _Login_ and next click on _Continue_

-5.In the new window, under _ Create secure access_ click on  _Create_.
+5. In the new window, under _Create secure access_ click on _Create_.
 The application will create a secure connection with SD Connect, and a new folder called _Projects_ will be accessible from your desktop or programmatically from the terminal.
 Next, click on _Open folder_.

  [![Data-gateway1](images/desktop/desktop-gateway-part1.png)](images/desktop/desktop-gateway-part1.png)